 - Package design and implementation support – for gateway behaviour change, tools, processes and capacity building

 - Game-based data collection tool

 Some key examples of our work in this area:

-- Social Norms hub – in partnership with UNICEF, CMS runs/manages the SN hub, which promotes SBCC and social norms work through six key Indian Universities.
-CMS is the Secretariat.
+- Social Norms hub – In partnership with UNICEF, CMS runs/manages the Social Norms hub as the secretariat, which promotes Social and Behavioral Change Communication and social norms work through six key Indian Universities

 - Changing behaviours and saving lives & money – Avahan Programme: applied behavioural sciences in 130,000 cohort, achieving extraordinary results.

 - How financial goal setting affects health behaviour (and risk perception) – a study in partnership with Houston University, USA